BAelectronics/STM32_TDA7294_AMP/README.md

 # STM32 Controlled TDA7294 Amplifier
+The language of the video is Hungarian, but English subtitles are available.
 Files, schematics, codes, etc. Everything what presented in the video and associated with the project.

 The control board schematic and PCB designed with KiCad.